Blog :: Heat Pumps

 by Greg Leisgang on July 27, 2012

 So you’re interested in an air-source heat pump?
-This piece of HVAC equipment can make an incredibly efficient addition to your home.
+This piece of HVAC equipment can make an incredibly efficient addition to your Greater Cincinnati home.
 When properly installed and operated, an air-source heat pump can accomplish 150 to 300 percent heating efficiency, thanks to the fact that it moves heat with electricity rather than generating it from a combustible fuel source… read more »

 Heat-Pump Thermostat -- You Could Compromise Efficiency If You Break These 3 Rules